No-resonance conditions, random matrices, and quantum chaotic models: Abstract

 \section{Abstract}

-In this article we investigate no-resonance conditions for quantum chaotic and random matrix models.
-No-resonance conditions are properties on the spectrum of a model, usually employed as a theoretical tool in the analysis of late time dynamics.
+In this article we investigate no-resonance conditions for quantum many body chaotic systems and random matrix models.
+No-resonance conditions are properties of the spectrum of a model, usually employed as a theoretical tool in the analysis of late time dynamics.
 The first order no-resonance condition holds when a spectrum is non-degenerate, while higher order no-resonance conditions imply sums of an equal number of energies are non-degenerate outside of permutations of the indices.
-The condition is usually assumed to hold for quantum chaotic models.
-In this work we use several tests from random matrix theory to demonstrate that no-resonance conditions are likely to be violated for all equal sums containing greater than one energy.
-This is due to the presence of level-attraction in the spectra after resolving appropriate symmetries.
-This result is produced for both a quantum chaotic Hamiltonian and two random matrix models.
-We then generalize important bounds in quantum equilibration theory to a case where the conditions are violated, and to the case of random matrix models.
+This resonance condition is usually assumed to hold for quantum chaotic models.
+In this work we use several tests from random matrix theory to demonstrate that the statistics of sums of eigenvalues, that are of interest to due to the no-resonance conditions, have Poisson statistics, and lack level repulsion.
+This result is produced for both a quantum chaotic Hamiltonian as well as the Gaussian Unitary Ensemble and Gaussian Orthogonal Ensemble.
+This implies some models may have violations of the no-resonance condition or "near" violations.
+We finish the paper by generalizing important bounds in quantum equilibration theory to cases where the no-resonance conditions are violated, and to the case of random matrix models.

 One of the most ubiquitous observations in many body physics is the connection between the spectral statistics of many body quantum systems and that of random matrices.
 Quantum systems are not chaotic in the classical sense since unitary time evolution guarantees that the overlap between two states in time is constant.
 This excludes the classical notion of chaos in quantum systems for which we observe exponential sensitivity to small differences in initial conditions.
 However, their spectral statistics behave qualitatively differently if their corresponding classical limit is integrable or chaotic.
-If the classical limit is chaotic, the spectral statistics of the quantum Hamiltonian agree with the predictions of Random Matrix Theory (random) and we refer to these models as quantum chaotic \cite{berry87}.
+If the classical limit is chaotic, the spectral statistics of the quantum Hamiltonian agree with the predictions of Random Matrix Theory (RMT) and we refer to these models as quantum chaotic \cite{berry87}.
 The notion of quantum chaos can be extended to quantum systems that do not have a well-defined classical limit \cite{d2016quantum}.